Future-Secure-AI/microsoft-graph/src/microsoftGraph/README.md

 So what you find here is just that - `@microsoft/microsoft-graph-client` glued to `msgraph-typescript-typings`, with some strongly typed IDs injected to make it hard to make mistakes.

+## Scope
+Provide a faithfil interface to GraphAPI with minimal opinion and minimal value-add.
+Data manipulation logic should go elsewhere - keep this clean!

 ## Usage

 1) Make sure the enviuronment variables `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` and `AZURE_CLIENT_SECRET` are set.